 “Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled, and do not let them be afraid.”John 14:27

 Let us pray:

 Gracious God, Grant that we may find peace as we prepare for our Lord’s birth.
-May divisions in ourselves and in our families be peacefully resolved.
-May there be peace in our cities and in the countries of our world.
-Help us to see the paths of peace in our lives, and then give us the courage to follow them.
+May divisions in ourselves and our families be peacefully resolved.
+May there be peace in our cities and the countries of our world.
+Please help us to see the paths of peace in our lives and then give us the courage to follow them.
 Lord, let us remember that you only are the giver of lasting peace and that you are always with us.
 Amen.